ZHsadman/Codes/README.md

 # CS:GO
 ## myconfig.cfg:
-See the file 'myconfig.cfg' above.
+See the file 'config.cfg' above.
 ## training.cfg:
 See the file 'training.cfg' above.